mjavadf/DeMi/Documentation.md

 The [OECD Data Protection Rules](https://www.oecd.org/content/dam/oecd/en/about/data-protection/Decision-of-the-SG-on-Personal-Data-Protection.pdf), established by the Secretary-General's decision, mandate that all staff must protect personal data through transparent and appropriate measures.
 These rules apply to any personal data processing conducted by or on behalf of the OECD and are detailed in [Annex XII](https://www.oecd.org/content/dam/oecd/en/about/careers/Staff_Rules_and_Regulations_EN.pdf) of the Staff Rules and Regulations.
 They require personal data to be processed transparently and for legitimate purposes, ensuring data is adequate, relevant, up-to-date, and retained only as long as necessary.
 For further details on their data protection policies, you can visit [OECD's Personal data protection Page.](https://www.oecd.org/en/about/data-protection.html)

+# 7. Technical analysis

+# 8. Sustainability of the update the datasets over time

+# 9. Visualization

+# 10. RDF assertion of metadata

+# 11. Conclusions